pingcap/docs-cn/stale-read.md

 This document describes the usage scenarios of Stale Read.
 Stale Read is a mechanism that TiDB applies to read historical versions of data stored in TiDB.
 Using this mechanism, you can read the corresponding historical data of a specific point in time or within a specified time range, and thus save the latency brought by data replication between storage nodes.

-When you are using Steal Read, TiDB will randomly select a replica for data reading, which means that all replicas are available for data reading.
+When you are using Stale Read, TiDB will randomly select a replica for data reading, which means that all replicas are available for data reading.
 If your application cannot tolerate reading non-real-time data, do not use Stale Read; otherwise, the data read from the replica might not be the latest data written into TiDB.

 ## Scenario examples